HannSO/Mars-Rover/README.md

 Instructions

-- Ensure ruby and rspec are installed
+- Ruby version 2.1.5 or later should be installed
+- Run bundle to install Rspec and Rake gems

 *To run tests*
 - Navigate into folder in terminal.